 - All previous awardees who have received support from NACF prior to 2020 are eligible and encouraged to apply.
 Recipients of the 2020 Native Arts Emergency Support Project (pandemic relief) are also eligible to apply.

 - Projects must address social, environmental or economic justice issues through a Native lens.

 - Projects must involve the development of new work.

 - Projects must include specific strategies that activate the community and include public presentation of the work.

 - Projects must be completed and presented within two years of the award, or prior to September 30, 2023.

 Learn more about the program here.

-DEADLINE: Native Arts and Cultures Foundation is now accepting Letters of Interest (LOI) for the SHIFT program until Tuesday March 16, 2021 at 5:00 p.m.
+DEADLINE: The deadline to submit a Letter of Interest (LOI) for Native Arts and Cultures Foundation was Tuesday March 16, 2021 at 5:00 p.m.
 Pacific time.
 Notifications will be sent in late April 2021.

 Watch the video below for an overview of the SHIFT program and a look inside the online Letter of Interest Form.